 A lot has changed since the ancient statues were made.
 Few official nude beaches exist in Greece.
 Luckily, Greece has plenty of beaches with unofficial nudist status that you can visit.
 In these beaches, you’ll have to share beach space with textiles.
 Fortunately, the rocky landscape provides many sheltered coves.
 With some exploration, you can usually find a sheltered spot to relax in.

 Most tourists stay close to their hotels or rented accommodation, but trekking a little further afield gives you an opportunity to get a beach to yourself.
-These remote destinations don’t come with sun loungers, umbrellas, or somewhere to buy drinks so be sure to bring everything you need with you.
+Also, these remote destinations don’t come with sun loungers, umbrellas, or somewhere to buy drinks so be sure to bring everything you need with you.

 Elia Beach in Mykonos is an LGBT and nudist beach with a variety of facilities—you can even use the sun loungers nude and have food delivered.